Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Step 3: Switch to Whey Protein Isolate

-If you’re still experiencing issues, the problem could be that you are actually lactose intolerant.
+If you’re still experiencing issues, the problem could be that you are lactose intolerant.

 Whey protein isolate contains little to no lactose, but whey protein concentrate and protein powder blends containing whey protein concentrate will still have lactose.